-The Federal Reserve's June 12 proposal of rules implementing Basel
+The Federal Reserve's June 12 proposal of rules implementing

-framework.
+global capital framework.
 But the rules create a dubious future

 for US banks regarding Tier 1 contingent convertible capital

 problems for small banks.

-The announcement came almost 18 months after the Basel III framework
+The announcement came almost 18 months after the Basel III

-released its own implementing package
+Commission (EC) released its own implementing package

 – the Capital Requirements Directive IV (CRD VI).